indiqusdocs/yntraa/docs/Administration/ServicesManagement/CustomCatalogues/AssigningCustomCataloguestoCustomers.md

 ---
 # Assigning Custom Catalogues to Customers

-[Custom Catalogues](CreatingaCustomCatalogue.md) can be assigned to one or more customers using the Apiculus Admin Console.
-This is a guided workflow on the Apiculus Admin Console UI and can be done in simple steps.
+[Custom Catalogues](CreatingaCustomCatalogue.md) can be assigned to one or more customers using the Yntraa Admin platform.
+This is a guided workflow on the Yntraa Admin platform UI and can be done in simple steps.

 1. Navigate to **Services > Custom Catalogues**.
 2. Click on the catalogue that needs to be associated with one or more customers.![Assigning Custom Catalogues to Customers](img/CustomCatalogues.png)